capacitor-community/native-audio/README.md

 });

 /**
+ * Platform: Android/iOS
- * This method will stop the audio file if it's currently playing.
+ * This method will stop the audio file during playback.
  * @param assetId - identifier of the asset
  * @returns void
  */